Raising your own chickens has many advantages. They produce eggs and entertainment for days.

 By feeding them their own shells, it helps keep their calcium levels up.

-Feeding egg shells to chicken won’t bring any negative effect, but you still have to feed them with other source of calcium like oyster shell from time to time.
-Diatomaceous earth can also be a good supplement.
+Feeding eggshells to chickens won’t bring any negative effect, but you still have to feed them with other sources of calcium like an oyster shell from time to time.
+Diatomaceous earth can also be a good supplement, although there is some debate about whether diatomaceous earth for chickens is good or bad.

 Chickens love sunflowers and their seeds.